mzufferey/omics/index.md

 see tables in: The status of causality in biological databases: data resources and data retrieval possibilities to support logical modeling; Briefings in Bioinformatics, 22(4), 2021, 1–15 https://doi.org/10.1093/bib/bbaa390

+see tools mentioned in Computational methods to dissect gene regulatory networks in cancer Iyer et al. 2017

+see tools in Computational methods for Gene Regulatory Networks reconstruction and analysis: A review Delgado et al. 2019 (AI)